pqabelian/abelian-community-website/docs/downloads/latest.md

 </div>

 ::: info <Badge type="warning" text="GUIDE FOR GPU MINERS" />
-1. The Abelian graphics card mining client can be used for solo mining and pool mining.
+1. The ABEL-ETHash graphics card mining client can be used for solo mining and pool mining.
 2. Mining Pool Website: https://maxpool.org/
 3. Please visit the mining pool website for the [Quick Start Guide](https://maxpool.org/home/guide) and select the suitable hardware and system platform to set up mining.
-4. Please join our [Discord community](https://discord.com/invite/5rrDxP29hx) and go to the mining channel (under 'how-to-mine-abel' after 'verify-yourself') to get the latest guide for GPU solo mining.
+4. Please join our [Discord community](https://discord.com/invite/5rrDxP29hx) and go to the mining channel (under 'how-to-mine-abel' after 'verify-yourself') to get the latest guide for ABEL-ETHash GPU solo mining.
 :::

 ---